brandonjackson/whichstationwasthat/README.md

 make all
 ```

-This executes all five stages sequentially. **Safe to re-run:** The pipeline won't overwrite existing `.txt` files from the OCR step, and it won't clean or delete any files.
+This executes all six stages sequentially. **Safe to re-run:** The pipeline won't overwrite existing `.txt` files from the OCR step, and it won't clean or delete any files.

 You can also run each stage individually: